Cereal84/mustiolo/README.md

 # Mustiolo

 Mustiolo is a lightweight Python framework for building command-line interfaces (CLI).
-It allows to define commands, handle parameters, and provide user-friendly help messages with minimal effort.
+It allows you to define commands, handle parameters, and provide user-friendly help messages with minimal effort.
 Mustiolo is designed to be simple, extensible, and easy to use.

 ![Logo](https://github.com/Cereal84/mustiolo/blob/main/image/mustiolo.png)